Propellant: Principle

-Liquified gas propellants are gases at atmospheric pressure, but become liquid at a modest pressure.
+Liquefied gas propellants are gases at atmospheric pressure, but become liquid at a modest pressure.
 This pressure is high enough to provide useful propulsion of the payload (e.g. aerosol paint, deodorant, lubricant), but is low enough to be stored in an inexpensive metal can, and to not pose a safety hazard in case the can is ruptured.

 The mixture of liquid and gaseous propellant inside the can maintains a constant pressure, called the liquid's vapor pressure.
 As the payload is depleted, the propellant vaporizes to fill the internal volume of the can.
 Liquids are typically 500-1000x denser than their corresponding gases at atmospheric pressure; even at the higher pressure inside the can, only a small fraction of its volume needs to be propellant in order to eject the payload and replace it with vapor.

 Vaporizing the liquid propellant to gas requires some energy, the enthalpy of vaporization, which cools the system.
 This is usually insignificant, although it can sometimes be an unwanted effect of heavy usage (as the system cools, the vapor pressure of the propellant drops).
 However, in the case of a freeze spray, this cooling contributes to the desired effect (although freeze sprays may also contain other components, such as chloroethane, with a lower vapor pressure but higher enthalpy of vaporization than the propellant).